AbhishekCh47/Lie-Detection-System-AI/README.md

 ## Code Structure
 ### Main Classes
-- **Network**: Represents the neural network and includes methods for feedforward propagation, scoring, and accuracy calculation.
+- **Network**: Represents the neural network and includes methods for feedforward propagation, scoring, and accuracy calculation
 - **NNGeneticAlgo**: Implements the genetic algorithm for optimizing the neural network.

 ### Main Functions